Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 - Inconsistencies between BOM and schematic have been fixed;
 - All 22 pf caps have been replaced with 39 pf to definitely fix image artifacts;
 - The project now contains all possible informations to be made without help;
-- It is also more sarcastic than before, the French touch.
+- It is also more sarcastic than before, my own touch.

 ## Minimal hardware/soft skill required in addition to all the BOM before starting anything
 - A multimeter with a continuity mode for troubleshooting;